Pwutseltronics/Metertrekker2MQTT/README.md

 output signal is inverted.
 In the sketch, the Rx is inverted using SoftwareSerial, so no hardware inversion is needed.

+## Graphs

+To get nice graphs out of it, check my [Metergrafiekjes docker configuration]!

 [P1 port]: https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf

 ## Compatibility & Hardware